UNFmontreal/toad/doc/toad/src/en/tasks/01-Preparation.md

 ## Expected result(s) - Quality Assessment (QA)

-- Diffusion-weighted gradient schemes missing files will be created.<br>
+- Diffusion-weighted gradient schemes missing files will be created.
-- Every files provided will be re-oriented.<br>
+- Every files provided will be re-oriented.
-- The preparation step will create a png of the anatomic image and a gif from the dwi.<br>
+- The preparation step will create an image (png) of the anatomic image and a gif from the dwi.
-- Finally, if b0_ap, b0_pa, magnitude or phase images exist preparation steps will create a png for the QA
+- Finally, if b0_ap, b0_pa, magnitude or phase images exist, the preparation step will create an image (png) to be used in the QA